kilbey-lyle/canine-coffee/testing.md

 This document will capture and record the testing complete to ensure functionality of the Canine Coffee website.
 A combination of validation testing, using online validator tools, and functional testing will be used.
 ### Bugs
 - Links on navigation bar moving when being hover over.
 The links should only have a border added.
-- The main logo does not do anything when clicked.
-It should take you to the home page.
 - No action from form when clicking submit button.
 There should be feedback to user that this has successfully happened.
 - Incorrect grammar in the why-3, we're barking mad, section of the home page.
 - When on reduced screen sizes lines appear in between sections of the footer.
 - Default favicon should be replaced with styled favicon.
 - Included more imagery to make the site more engaging

+#### Solved bugs
+- The main logo does not do anything when clicked.
+It should take you to the home page.
+    - href for anchor element contain logo update to 'index.html'

+#### Unresolved bugs

 ### Functional Testing